So, you’ve decided to get a new dog. Thumbs up!

 Puppies can be wild and disruptive.
 They are bound to be unruly, dangling from place to place, chewing, licking, and doing every crazy thing you can imagine.
 But puppies are puppies – until they learn.
 So, you will need the patience to handle and train them.

 Even older dogs may be problematic if they are socialized and trained wrongly.
 They would need to unlearn and adapt to your environment.
+If you’re looking for protection dogs for sale, you can either look for a German Shepherd or a Cane Corso.
 So, whatever the case, be ready to dish out some loving kindness as you shop for a dog.

 Let’s Bark One Last Time